 Degree certificate and diploma ceremony

 Upon successful completion of the doctoral studies, students receive a doctoral degree certificate from the Dean and the Dean of Studies, which records the degree programme completed as well as the final grade.
-A graduation ceremony takes place every autumn — registration is required (link works only with VPN).
+A graduation ceremony takes place every autumn — registration is required here.
 Diplomas from the respective spring semester are handed over direct during the ceremony.
 Students who complete their studies in the fall semester receive their diplomas in advance by mail.